catberry/catberry/docs/index.md

 You can use this method whenever you want, Catberry handles it correctly.

-Every time router computes new application state it re-creates and re-assigns context to each store therefore do not save references to `this.$context` objects.
+Every time router computes new application state it re-creates and re-assigns context to each store, therefore, do not save references to `this.$context` objects.

 ## Code example